deepgrace/smp/README.md

 ## Compiler requirements
 The library relies on a C++23 compiler and standard library, but nothing else is required.

-More specifically, Smp requires a compiler/standard library supporting the following C++23 features (non-exhaustively):
+More specifically, smp requires a compiler/standard library supporting the following C++23 features (non-exhaustively):
 - concepts
 - lambda templates
 - All the C++23 type traits from the <type_traits> header

 ## Building
-Smp is header-only.
+smp is header-only.
 To use it just add the necessary `#include` line to your source files, like this:
 ```cpp
 #include <smp.hpp>
 ```